nikitavoloboev/data/focusing/rules.md

 - Don't judge anyone.
 Attempt to see another person's point of view.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Give feedback.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
-- Create & update rules based on experience/insights.
+- Create & update rules based on new experience.
 Build, enforce & learn existing rules.
 - [Take it easy](../life/happiness.md).
 Be playful.
 You only live now.

 ## Health